junxit/us-congress-bills-115/bill.md

       - **(ii)** by striking “the poor and very poor.” and inserting “the poor and very poor, especially women;”; and
     - **(F)** by adding at the end the following:
       > - **(5)** assistance for the purpose of promoting the economic empowerment of women, including through increased access to financial resources and improving property rights, inheritance rights, and other legal protections; and
-      > - **(6)** assistance for the purpose of scaling up evidence-based graduation approaches, which include targeting the very poor and households in ultra-poverty, consumption support, promotion of savings, skills training, and asset transfers.
+      > - **(6)** assistance for the purpose of scaling up evidence-based graduation approaches, which include targeting the very poor and households in ultra-poverty, consumption support, promotion of savings, financial literacy, skills training, and asset transfers.

   - **(2)** in subsection (b)—
     - **(A)** by amending paragraph (1) to read as follows: